General

 By default modern network cards offload work that the CPUs would need to do.
 They will defragment packets or reassemble tcp sessions and pass the results to the host.
 However this is NOT what we want for packet captures, we want what is actually on the network.
 So you will need to configure the network card to turn off all the features that hide the real packets from Arkime.

-The sample config files (/opt/arkime/bin/arkime_config_interfaces.sh) turn off many common features but there are still some possible problems:
+The sample config file (/opt/arkime/bin/arkime_config_interfaces.sh) turns off many common features but there are still some possible problems:

 1. If using containers or VMs for Arkime, you may need to turn off the features on the physical interface the VM interface is mapped to from the host OS, instead of inside the container/VM.